Splunk® Style Guide

 • Weigh any cost of including a link, such as distraction or confusion to the reader, against the benefits.

-• Give readers the opportunity to decide if it's a link they want to select.
-Don't hide a link behind other words or actions in a sentence without stating what the link is and where the link takes them.
+• Give readers adequate context to decide if it's a link they want to follow.
+Don't hide a link behind words or actions in a sentence without stating what the link is.

 • In most cases, use the word "See" to introduce a link in the sentence or clause.